 Not ideal for: Anyone using iCloud, anyone needing privacy controls, or anyone who wants more features for their money.

-Zapier — Automation platform (overpowered for calendar sync)
+Zapier — automation platform (overpowered for calendar sync)

 Price: $29.99+/month (~$360+/year minimum)